 The shallower well (P1-S) monitors water level in the peat layer while the deeper well (P1-D) monitors the layer immediately below the peat.
 The water levels in the Quarry Island Fen appeared to be significantly decreasing over time (though individual monitoring events showed some variability) and show some annual seasonality with measurements collected in the early fall having the lowest level measurements (Figure 2).
-MN DNR visited the fen wells in September 2016 and recorded a new elevation for both wells.
+MNDNR visited the fen wells in September 2016 and recorded a new elevation for both wells.
 Beginning in October 2016, water levels have been adjusted to reflect the new elevations (demarcated by red line).
-Because of the new well elevations, continued monitoring is necessary to determine if the downward trend is statistically supported by the data.
+In 2018, monitoring data shows a statistically significant downward trend for P1-D. Continued monitoring is necessary to determine if a downward trend for P1-S is statistically supported by the data (no clear trend at this time).